Why Is This Question About ADHD So Controversial?

 For many years, the United States conducted the majority of the research on the subject causing a full belief that it was a disorder that mainly affected those in the U.S. with little prevalence in other countries.
 This is proving to be untrue as more research is being done.

-You May Also Like:Is ADHD a Learning Disability?
+You May Also Like:Living with ADHD and Dyslexia

 Related Search Topics (Ads):